This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

-For purposes of this chart, an indication of N/A means that a state does not have a reciprocal agreement with any other state and/or an exemption for nonresident employees.
+For purposes of this chart, an indication of N/A means that a state either does not have an income tax, or a reciprocal agreement with any other state and/or any exemptions for nonresident employees working in the state.
 In addition, the term Jurisdiction refers to the state(s) in which an employer has business operations.

 The following additional information is available on XpertHR:

 - Individual state laws and rules on personal income tax credits for employees who live and work in different states and withholding exemptions for nonresident military spouses;